Ficool

 'Ah, "Last Chance" was one of my favorites when I was five,' Kailus sighs heavily, reflecting on his time.

 'Now that I'm leaving my home for a place full of strangers, it feels isolating.
-Yes, I was silent for most of my time, but it's because it always deviates into "Lovey Dovey".
-Losing my only source of comfort was always my greatest fear—and fear, one way or another, always comes to challenge me, out of all people.
+Yes, I was silent for most of my time, but it's because they always deviate the conversation into 'Lovey Dovey', rather than about me.
+Losing my only source of comfort was always my greatest fear—and fear, one way or another, always comes to challenge me out of all people.
 Now, I'm left with only myself, my parents' lessons, and no friends at all.
 I-I think I'm prepared for what's about to happen.'

 He glances at his body.
 'Father's harsh training has really chiseled my body to perfection.
-I will always be grateful for having a father who'd work me to death for the betterment of myself.
+I will always be grateful for having a father who'd work me to death for my betterment.
 Mother always scolds him for pushing me too hard, but he's more of a coach than the drill sergeant she thought of.'

 He looks at his suitcase.
 'Father made me practice flying with this, packed with weights or concrete and some other abhorrent stuff.
 I dropped it countless times.
 The thing that really gets me is that he was shocked when it broke.
 He even took it to a repair center.
-Why are you so concerned about a suitcase we've been using for the last thirteen years?'
+Why are you so concerned about a suitcase we've been using for the last thirteen years for weights?'

 'The "Consequence" guy...'